-Goal # Description 2 Create a healthy, positive, and safe school environment for both students and families.
+1 Goal # Description 2 Create a healthy, positive, and safe school environment for both students and families.
+A welce the of why the LEA has developed this goal

 An explanation of why the LEA has developed this goal.

 To effectively educate the population we hope to serve, we are working to improve student engagement, parent involvement and the overall school climate.